University of Illinois Chicago

 The ERC is an interdisciplinary public service, research, and special projects organization that works to improve energy efficiency and the environment.
 The Energy Resources Center at the University of Illinois Chicago provides comprehensive and cutting edge solutions for energy and environmental challenges in the institutional, industrial, and commercial sectors.
 For over thirty years, the ERC has made significant contributions to the fields of energy conservation and production technologies, helping to create a cleaner and more sustainable environment.

 As a cohesive, statewide effort, the ERC wanted to convey the mission and vision of the Illinois Monarch Project (IMP) in a thoughtful, clear, and powerful way.
-With numerous stakeholders at play from sectors including agriculture, urban and protected lands, rights-of-way, and the general public, the ERC was intent on keeping the focus on the future.
-This meant making sure each agency had their voice heard, with an active role in protecting the monarch.
+With numerous stakeholders and strategic partnerships at play across sectors including agriculture, urban and protected lands, rights-of-way, and the general public, the ERC was intent on keeping their focus on the future.
+This meant making sure each agency had their voice heard and an active role in protecting the monarch.

-Our primary goal was to differentiate the ERC and the IMP from other conservation and environmental research sites focused on the monarch, while reinvigorating IMP stewards about what the project was and sought to achieve.
-Similarly, we wanted to address the issue of inconsistent messaging and poor brand visibility by crafting one cohesive narrative with a clean, professional, yet personable appeal.
+Our primary goal was differentiating the ERC and IMP from other conservation and environmental research sites focused on the monarch, while reinvigorating IMP stewards about what the project was and sought to achieve.
+Similarly, we wanted to address the issue of inconsistent brand messaging and poor visibility by crafting a cohesive brand story with a clean, professional, yet personable appeal.

-Our objective at this stage was to design a landing page – including copy, illustration, UX and front end design – for the IMP to help promote the second statewide Monarch Summit, as well as distribution of the Illinois Monarch Action Plan.
+Our objective at this stage was to refine the brand identity – specifically, a landing page with illustration, copy, UX and front end design – to improve brand positioning and help the IMP promote the second statewide Monarch Summit, as well as distribution of the Illinois Monarch Action Plan.

 We began by taking a glance at the competitive landscape.
 How were other state agencies and institutions sharing their Action Plans and monarch conservation efforts?
 We met on a recurring basis with ERC staff and steering committee members for strategic workshops, asking ourselves, what is the one thing we want people to feel?
-Using these conversations, we crafted a comprehensive style guide including typography, color palette, graphics and illustration, and tone of voice.
+We crafted a comprehensive style guide including typography, color palette, graphics and illustration, and tone of voice.

 After distilling the Action Plan, we realized that this would be a much more comprehensive site build than initially anticipated.
-We took the approach of a scrolling website with individual tabs for each core stakeholder group highlighting their specific role in monarch conservation.
+We took the approach of a scrolling web design with individual tabs for each core stakeholder group highlighting their specific role in monarch conservation.

-Much time was spent editing and crafting copy to create an inspiring, colorful, public-facing persona that matched the visual style and tone, yet maintained the high standard of credibility and professionalism of the University and the ERC.
+Much time was spent editing and copywriting to create an inspiring, colorful, public-facing persona that matched the visual style and tone, yet maintained the high standard of credibility and professionalism of the University and the ERC.
 Our goal was an appeal to stakeholders across industries as well as individuals, relaying the importance of the Action Plan and providing relevant calls to action and resources.
-From a design perspective, we drew on the color and energy of the species itself, sprinkling in custom illustrations, animations, and graphics throughout the site, including maps and a timeline reflecting the evolution and key milestones of the IMP.
-These illustrations were designed for both web and print use in the IMP Action Plan.
+From a brand identity and concept design perspective, we drew on the color and energy of the species itself, sprinkling in custom illustrations, animations, and graphics throughout the site, including maps and a timeline reflecting the evolution and key milestones of the IMP.
+These illustrations were designed to be compatible across both web and print media as part of the IMP Action Plan.

 220 + pledges